-- Committing or inciting any act of harassment, including discrimination, or any act of violence against any person in the property or neighbourhood for whatever reason.
+- Committing or inciting harassment, including discrimination or violence against any person in the property or neighbourhood.

 - Using, carrying or storing offensive weapons or firearms.

-- Parking un-roadworthy or un-taxed vehicles in the garden or driveway of the property or in the neighbourhood.
+- Parking un-roadworthy or un-taxed vehicles in the garden or driveway of the property or neighbourhood.

-If you are affected by other people’s antisocial behaviour, you should keep a written record of the incidents, with dates and times.
-Depending on the seriousness of the situation and how badly it affects you, you should first report it to the police or your nearest Citizens Advice Bureau, or your local council’s antisocial behaviour team who should be able to give you more advice on these matters.
-You must also inform the Central Office team.
+If you are affected by alleged anti-social behaviour, you should keep a written record of the incidents, with dates and times.
+Depending on the seriousness of the situation and how badly it affects you, you should first report it to Police Scotland or the local authority anti-social behaviour team, who should give you more advice on these matters.
+You must also inform the property manager and operations manager in the Central Office team.

-Should Veterans Housing Scotland receive complaints about the behaviour of any tenant or their families an investigation will be carried out and thereafter steps within the the following process will be followed as deemed appropriate by us:
+Should Veterans Housing Scotland receive complaints about the behaviour of any tenant or their families, the following process, as appropriate, will be carried out:

-- Write to tenants to explain that their behaviour is causing concern and ask them to modify and improve their behaviour.
+- Write to tenants to explain that their action is causing concern and ask them to modify and improve their behaviour.

-- Issue a notice to evict the offending tenant.
+- Apply to the First-Tier Tribunal for eviction and issue a notice to quit to the offending tenant.

 Leaving your home empty

-If you do leave your home for any length of time, you will be responsible for making sure that it is locked and secure, and that any forming part of it is kept in good condition whilst you are away.
+If you leave your property for any length of time, you will be responsible for making sure that it is locked and secure.
+Any area forming part of your property must be kept in reasonable condition whilst you are away.

-Condensation in a property may lead to dampness and so various steps need to be followed to manage the circulation of air throughout your home and help reduce any unnecessary problems occurring which might lead to dampness in the property.
+Condensation in a property may lead to dampness, so various steps to manage the circulation of air throughout your home and reduce any unnecessary problems need to be followed:

 - Open windows after bathing or cooking and use extractor fans if fitted.

-- Ensure a tumble dryer, if fitted in the property, is vented to the outside of the property (permission is required for a vent).
+- Ensure a tumble dryer is vented to the outside of the property.

 - Heat the property efficiently.